What are Nasolabial Folds?

-Fillers are most often the first step toward reducing nasolabial folds.
-Fillers will be injected into the fold of nasolabial.
-This adds volume to the area and lifts the skin.
-What type of filler and how much is used depends on the severity of the fold.
+Fillers are most often the first step toward reducing nasolabial folds on the face.
+Fillers are injected into the fold of nasolabial to add volume to the area and lifts the skin.
+The type of filler and the amount is dependent on the severity of the fold.
 The most common fillers are made from hyaluronic acid, a natural building block of skin, and calcium hydroxylapatite, typically found in bones.
-Both have been shown to help stimulate the growth of collagen in addition to plumping the skin.
+It works by holding in water at the injection site adding temporary volume and smoother appearance to the skin.
+It has also been shown to help stimulate the growth of collagen in addition to plumping the skin.

-If loose skin is the cause of unwanted nasolabial folds, we also may also use a skin-tightening treatment.
-These can include a fractional radiofrequency device, ultrasound, or using intraoral laser to stimulate collagen,
+If loose skin is the cause of unwanted nasolabial folds, you may also consider skin tightening treatment.
+Some of these treatments include; fractional radiofrequency device, ultrasound, or using intraoral laser to stimulate collagen and elastin growth for thicker and tighten skin.